WildYorkies/peregrinations-in-perl6/book/4-HowToWeb.md

 The `$listen` variable holds a TCP Socket object that is currently listening on your localhost (your own computer).

 So we have an open socket.
 What should we do with it?
-Well, plug it into another socket so that it can send and recieve data!
+Well, plug it into another socket so that it can send and receive data!

 Until we force quit the process, this loop will keep going, non-stop.
 On every iteration of the loop it does the following:

 1. Finds and accepts a connection (another socket).
 Assign the connection to `$conn`.
-2. While the other socket has information to send, recieve the info, and write it back to the socket.
+2. While the other socket has information to send, receive the info, and write it back to the socket.
 3. Close the connection with the other socket.

 Now to test our socket above, we must create a socket that "plugs into" or connects with it.